ryan-mcclue/unsw/anat2521/week8-the-genus-homo.md

 large supratorbital torus (2 distinct toruses above each eye, as oppose to one long in Erectus)

-600,000-300,000: Homo heildedlbergensis (European archaic homo sapiens, Germany, Greece, Spain) -> The mid-facial prognathism makes them a possible ancestor to Neandanthals Homo rhodensis (africa)
+600,000-300,000: Homo heildedlbergensis (European archaic homo sapiens, Germany, Greece, Spain) -> The mid-facial prognathism makes them a possible ancestor to Neandanthals (and Denisovans, as more closely related to Neandanthals to Homo Sapiens)
+Homo rhodensis (africa)
-Asian archiac homo sapiens (china, india). possible ancestor to Denisovans?
+Asian archiac homo sapiens (china, india).

 Acheulean used until 150,000 years ago.
 Then Levallois (points and flakes) Found near big game fossils.